TopShelfCraft/New-Relic/README.md

 ## tl:dr

-This plugin helps instrument your Craft app with New Relic APM by setting transaction names and (optionally) an App Name on each request.
+This plugin helps connect your Craft app with New Relic APM by setting transaction names and (optionally) an app name on each request.

 ## Installation